Migration in an Age of Movement

 Generalizable Drivers

 Environmental change increasingly functions as a global driver.
 Rising temperatures, shifting rainfall patterns, and more frequent extreme weather events alter where people can farm and live.
 These pressures can trigger sudden displacements or accelerate gradual movement from rural to urban areas.
-The key insight is that climate stress interacts with existing vulnerabilities, magnifying pressures rather than acting in isolation.
+Climate stress interacts with existing vulnerabilities, magnifying pressures rather than acting in isolation.

 Context-Specific Drivers

-Cultural and social norms are especially important in established diaspora as these communities can lower the costs and risks of migration by providing information and support, effectively creating migration corridors that others follow (World Bank 2023).
+Cultural and social norms are especially important in established diaspora as these communities can lower the costs and risks of migration by providing information and support, effectively creating migration corridors that others follow (World Bank, 2023).
 Family expectations and gender norms can also influence who migrates and who stays behind, as well as how migrants integrate into new societies.
-An example of these norms or expectations can be seen in whether women travel independently, how remittances are distributed, or familial pressures can bind individuals to their communities or compel them to move abroad.
+An example of these norms or expectations can be seen in whether women travel independently, how remittances are distributed, or how familial pressures can bind individuals to their communities or compel them to move abroad.
 These dynamics vary widely, requiring policy frameworks that account for the cultural environment in which migration decisions are made.
-Even the framing of terminology – for instance, the positive connotations of “expatriate” versus the often-negative stereotypes of “migrant,” reflects and reinforces social attitudes that can affect policy (Organisation for Economic Co-operation and Development 2022).
+Even the framing of terminology – for instance – the positive connotations of “expatriate” versus the often-negative stereotypes of “migrant,” reflects and reinforces social attitudes that can affect policy (Organization for Economic Co-operation and Development, 2022).

 Implications of Migration